TABLE OF CONTENTS

 Understanding and optimising business processes is vital for organisations seeking to enhance efficiency, reduce costs, and remain competitive.
 To translate this need into actionable insights, various Business Process Analysis techniques have emerged.
 These techniques provide a structured framework for examining processes, identifying areas for improvement, and making data-driven decisions.
 Here are some popular Business Process Analysis techniques that are widely used in businesses:

-Value-added Analysis
+Value-Added Analysis

 Root Cause Analysis